sagemath/sagewiki_to_gh-2022-10-10/days50.md

 == Projects ==

- * [[preliminary reading|Preliminary reading for Michelle's project]]
+ * [[preliminary reading|Preliminary reading for Michelle's project]] *Notes (from Amy and Anne): Our group has a Benford prediction and a Benford count function written.
+We also have a chi squared test using the prediction and count.
+It is important to note that our null hypothesis is that there is no correlation between the prediction and the actual count--thus, we want to have high p-values for sequences that follow the Benford distribution.
  * [[preliminary reading au|Introduction and references for Adriana and Ursula's project]]
  * [[preliminary reading kl|Preliminary reading for Kristin and Lily's project.]]